• Home

 The basket is loaded with goodies in We’re Going on a Picnic by Pat Hutchins.
 But, will the picnic basket still be filled when the fowl get to their destination?

-April 24th: World Pinhole Photography Day
+April 24th: Fashion Revolution Day

-April 25th: National Crayola Day
+April 25th: World Penguin Day

-April 30th: National Go Birding Day
+April 26th: National Go Birding Day

-Bird Count by Susan Edwards Richmond is a must read if you are doing bird counts with children.
-It explains how to identify as well as other bird watching requirements.
+Bird Count by Susan Edwards Richmond is a must-read if you are doing bird counts with children.
+It explains how to identify as well as other bird-watching requirements.
 Plus, we get to learn about lots of different birds and using tally marks.

 For more books about birds, check out my big list.—> Books About Birds for Kids